 Over time, the negative impact of bounced checks and account closures eases, and your consumer banking score should improve.
 If you don’t qualify for a checking account today, try again in six months or a year.

 Soon should you have the opportunity to open a second-chance checking account.
-And if you continue to follow good banking habits, you’ll eventually be able to open an account with one of the banks from our list of the best free checking accounts of 2020.
+And if you continue to follow good banking habits, you’ll eventually be able to open an account with one of the banks from our list of the best free checking accounts right now.

 He regularly writes about investing, student loan debt, and general personal finance topics geared towards anyone wanting to earn more, get out of debt, and start building wealth for the future.